 Missionaries love to get mail, but even when us family and friends back home remember to send them cards and packages, it can be expensive and unreliable to get them to the recipients who can be serving in some of the farthest reaching parts of the globe.
 For many missionaries, the “pouch” mail system of The Church of Jesus Christ of Latter-day Saints provides and affordable and reliable alternative for sending a simple letter to a missionary.

 What is the Pouch Mail System?

-Over the years, letters to missionaries sent through the pouch occasionally included cash, medication, stamps, printed pictures, and other non-correspondence-related items.
-Laws in each country are different, but most have regulations and taxes that apply to these types of items.
+Your mission call packet will tell you if your mission is on the pouch system or not, and if so, it will provide detailed instructions on how to use it.
+In order for the pouch system to work, the letters sent through it must comply with several guidelines.
+Laws in each country are different, but most have regulations and taxes that apply to these types of postal items.
 The Church must comply with these regulations or they will not be able to continue the pouch service, therefore they have developed the following guidelines.

-Write your return address in the top left corner.
-Apply a stamp to the top right corner of the tri-folded paper or post card, and mail it to Church headquarters at this address:[colored_box color=”yellow”]Name of the missionary
+- Write your return address in the top left corner.
+Apply a US postage stamp to the top right corner of the tri-folded paper or post card, and mail it to Church headquarters at this address, printed in the middle: